fatimahkj/EBF/README.md

 # EBF
-An Esemble Verification Tool for Finding Software Vulnerabilities in IoT Concurent programs
+An Ensemble Verification Tool for Finding Software Vulnerabilities in Concurrent programs

 EBF is a tool that combines "Bounded Model Checking (BMC)" and AFL "Fuzzing" techniques to verify and detect security vulnerabilities in concurrent programs.